yl2vq/Diamond-Price-Prediction/README.md

-# STAT 6021 Linear Model Project
+# Linear Model Project

+STAT 6021 Project

+# Data

-Predicting price of Diamonds using 4 C's (Carat, Cut, Clarity, and Color) by using a linear regression model
+The dataset consists of 210,638 diamonds prices with 4 variables: Carat, Cut, Clarity, and Color.

+# Summary

+Constructing a prediction model to predict the diamond price using Linear models